metwork-framework/mflog/README.md

 }
 ```

-If the [https://github.com/willmcgugan/rich](python/rich library) is installed (this is not a
+If the [python/rich library](https://github.com/willmcgugan/rich) is installed (this is not a
 mandatory requirement) and if the output is a real terminal (and not a redirection or a pipe),
 the library will automatically configure a fancy color output (of course you can disable it if
 you don't like):